 “If egg producers use images, pictures, or words, other than free range, that imply their eggs are free range when they are not, this would likely raise concerns under the Australian Consumer Law,” Mr Sims said.

 “The ACCC is monitoring the market to ensure that free range claims are truthful and accurate and will continue to take action against those that don’t.”

-A copy of the ACCC’s guidance is available at: Free range chicken egg claims.
+A copy of the ACCC’s guidance is available at: A guide for egg producers

 Notes to editors